mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 farms.
 Apartments in the revived arcologies are much sought after by Caldosians and fetch a premium price.
-Not surprisingly, the surrounding regions have become suburbs, sprawling low-lying settlements that extend for 100 or more kilometres from the central spires of the arcologies.
+Not surprisingly, the surrounding regions have become suburbs, sprawling low-lying settlements that extend for 100 or more kilometers from the central spires of the arcologies.
 Pollutant-laden industrial complexes, housing communities and massive shanty towns blanket the most undesirable areas.